 This "branching" icon allows for value expansions.
 They allow for maximized variation in tests without increasing the number of tests by using general categories instead of explicit values.

-Additionally under the "Constraints" tab, inputs can be paired such that they are required to appear together in tests (Married) or separately (Invalid).
+Additionally under the "Constraints" tab, inputs can be required to appear together in tests (Bound) or require to not appear in tests (Invalid).
 They allow you to prevent "impossible to test for" scenarios from appearing in your test scenarios when you click on the "Test Cases" button.
 More information about these features are found in these Hexawise help files:

 - How can I maximize variation without increasing the number of my tests?

-- How do I create an "Invalid Pair" to prevent impossible to test for Values from appearing together?
+- How do I create an "Invalid Constraint" to prevent impossible to test for Values from appearing together?

-- How do I prevent certain combinations from appearing using the "Married Pair" feature?
+- How do I prevent certain combinations from appearing using the "Bound Constraint" feature?